Rairof/Theme-Fonts/README.md

 </p>

 ## A basic Discord Font repository for users/themers who wants to use custom fonts by itself or in their themes.
-## All Fonts will be provided in here along with a Gallery section that will showcase each fonts in a organised manner.
+## All Fonts will be provided in here along with a Gallery section that will showcase each fonts in an organised manner.
 <h1 align="center">Gallery</h1>
 <h2 align="left">1.
 Almarai</h2>
 <h2><details>